UniekLee/Blog/content/posts/2015-04-19-an-idol-in-my-life.md

 - Let's Get Vulnerable
 ---

-Last week [Matt](https://twitter.com/mattlewis516) preached an incredibly challenging and inspiring message entitled ["My Plus One is Different From Me".](http://highwayaog.co.za/resources/messages/?sermon_id=287) If you haven't heard it, I'd suggest that you give it a listen.
-And if you have heard it, just listen again - it's great!
+Last week [Matt](https://twitter.com/mattlewis516) preached an incredibly challenging and inspiring message entitled ["My Plus One is Different From Me".](http://highwayaog.co.za/resources/messages/?sermon_id=287) If you haven't heard it, I'd suggest that you give it a listen.<!--more--> And if you have heard it, just listen again - it's great!

 Although I paid close attention to the message in both the morning and evening gatherings, God challenged me through a thought based on a small comment that Matt made at some point.
 The thought was: